mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 4 Your ship is destroyed in a naval battle.
 You survive in an escape pod but the ensuing inquiries and post-mortems end your career.
 5 A serious accident occurs on your watch and you are blamed for it.
-The accident is not your fault and is the result of another crew-member’s negligence.
+The accident is not your fault and is the result of another crew-member's negligence.
 Suffer a –2 DM to your next promotion roll and gain an Enemy.
 6 A disaster is blamed on your powers – either for not preventing the disaster or for contributing towards it.
 Forfeit your next promotion and lose 1 Social Standing
 7 Fear and loathing for psions amongst your crewmates leads to a series of situations that harm your career this term.
 Suffer a